Sneezing. Coughing. A Bright Red Nose

 A cold virus can cause the mucous lining of the nose to become swollen, which narrows and blocks the small opening from the sinuses into the nose.
 Cold viruses cause the sinuses to produce more, thicker, stickier mucus, making it more difficult to clear the sinuses.
 The openings which drain the sinuses are very tiny and can become blocked very easily, turning the sinuses into a stagnant pond where bacteria, viruses, and fungi can grow.

-If a cold lasts for more than 10 to 14 days, you may have a sinus infection, or sinusitis.
+If a cold lasts for more than 10 to 14 days, you may have sinusitis which can turn into a sinus infection.

 Over 35 million Americans are affected by sinusitis each year.